Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom css this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.

 == Change log ==
+= 3.0.7 =
+* Tweak: remove blocking of custom Google implementations, as it is not yet possible to reactivate them

 = 3.0.6 =
 * Fix: new regex did not exclude cmplz-native scripts from cookie blocker